meisterm/Iata2DLicensePlateDraft/README.md

 ## General specifications

 * The used 2D Barcode is the widely known and used "quick-response code" (QR Code) as defined in [ISO/IEC 18004 in the latest version of 2024](https://www.iso.org/standard/83389.html) This code is free to use without any license issues.
 * A new global unique identifier is introduced to replace the license plate number in future.
-A UUID as defined in [RFC 4122](https://datatracker.ietf.org/doc/html/rfc4122) is used. ([See discussion](#discussions))
+A UUID as defined in [RFC 4122](https://datatracker.ietf.org/doc/html/rfc4122) is used.
+The usage of UUID to identify a bag is also recommended by RP 1755. ([See discussion](#discussions))
 * The QR code is printed on both "sides" of a bag tag.
 It should be placed on the bag tag in combination with the previous IL2of5 barcode to maintain downward compatibility

 ### Transition time